Tessa Wullaert: Manchester City

 In June 2018, Wullaert signed for English FA WSL club Manchester City.
 In her first season with the club, Wullaert won the FA Cup and League Cup double, finishing runner-up in the league.
 Following two seasons with the club, Wullaert announced she had declined a new contract and would be leaving.

 Anderlecht

-In 2020 Wullaert moved back to Belgium to be closer to her family and boyfriend.
+In 2020, Wullaert moved back to Belgium to be closer to her family and boyfriend.
 She signed a contract with Anderlecht that made her the only fully professional female footballer in Belgium at the time.
+She scored more than 30 goals in each of her two seasons with Anderlecht, leading the Women's Super League in scoring and helping Anderlecht win two league titles and the Belgian Cup in 2022.

 Fortuna Sittard

-After 2 years in her native Belgium Wullaert agreed terms with newcomers to the Dutch Eredivisie Fortuna Sittard just across the border from Belgium.
+After two years in her native Belgium, Wullaert agreed terms with newcomers to the Dutch Eredivisie Fortuna Sittard, situated just across the border from Belgium.
+In March 2024, she scored a league record of 7 goals in an 8–0 win over Telstar.
+With 26 goals, Wullaert became top scorer of the 2023–24 Eredivisie.
+She also won the league's player of the year award.

+Inter Milan Women

+On 7 June 2024, it was announced that Wullaert would join the Inter Milan women's team.